 Dhruvak Mirani, Advoc.io

-Dhruvak is a sophomore double majoring in computer science and government and politics, and is the founder of Advoc.io, a website designed to help individuals and organizations advocate for policy initiatives through their federal legislators and representatives.
-Advoc.io lets users quickly send an email directly to senior staffers.
-The submitted message is then automatically filtered into a constituent communication Content Management System, where messages are briefly reviewed by an intern or junior staffer before being sorted into a batch.
-Advoc.io also allows users to turn their email into a template that they can share on social media or directly to their networks.
-From there, any other person can click the shared link and send the same email, making large-scale issue organizing more effective than ever before.
-This semester, Dhruvak wants to develop a second iteration of Advoc.io with local and state advocacy in mind.
+Dhruvak is a freshman pursuing dual degrees in computer science and government and politics, and is the founder of Advoc.io, a website designed to help individuals and organizations communicate with their elected representatives and advocate for policy initiatives.
+Advoc.io allows users to turn their email into a template that they can share on social media or directly to their networks.
+From there, any other person can click the shared link and send the same email, making scalable issue organizing more effective than ever before.
+This semester, Dhruvak wants to adapt Advoc.io for local and state advocacy.

 Ina Kovacheva, Arch Dash